KenB773/QuickIncidentTriageToolkit/README.md

 ## Download (for most users)

-EXE build is available on the [Releases](https://github.com/KenB773/QuickIncidentTriageToolkit/releases) page.
+MSI build is available on the [Releases](https://github.com/KenB773/QuickIncidentTriageToolkit/releases) page.

 ---